JoanDoe11/Java-Concurrent/README.md

   * shutdownNow() - tries to destroy the ExecutorService immediately, but doesn't guarantee that all running threads will be stoopped at the same time.
 This method returns a list of tasks which are waiting to be processed.
 It is up to the developer to decide what to do with these tasks.
   One good way to shut down the ExecutorService is to use both of these methods combined with the awaitTermination() method.
 With this approach, the ExecutorService will first stop taking new tasks, the wait up to a specified period of time for all tasks to be completed.
 If that time expires, the execution is stopped immediately.

+  ## Execution policies
+  The value of decoupling submission from execution is that it lets you easily specify, and subsequently change without great difficulty, the execution policy for a given class of tasks.
+An execution policy specifies the "what, where, when and how" of task execution, including:
+  * in what thread will tasks be executed?
+  * in what order should tasks be executed?
+  * how many tasks may execute concurrently?
+  * how many tasks may be queued pending execution?
+  * if a task has to be rejected because the system is overloaded, which task should be selected as the victim, and how should the application be notified?
+  * what actions should be taken before or after executing a task?
+  Execution policies are a resource management tool, and the optimal policy depends on the available computing resources.
+Separating the specification of execution policy from task submission makes it practical to select an execution policy at deployment time that is matched to the available hardware.

 # Fork/Join
   The fork/join framework is an implementation of the ExecutorService interface that helps you take advantage of multiple processors.
 It is designed for work that can be broken into smaller pieces recursively.
 The goal is to use all the available processing power to enhance the performance of your application.